aerographql/documentation/source/_posts/tutorial/getting-started.md

 Here we have defined a dummy todo list for each user.
 *Once again, this would normaly be fetched from your favorite database, for now we will use this simple stub.*

 In the resolver itself, a few things have changed:
-* First as this resolver return a list of Todo, we add the **list: true** attribute to the **@Resolver** decorator
+* First, because this resolver should return a list of Todo, we add the **list: true** attribute to the **@Resolver** decorator
 * We added a first parameter to our resolver: **name: User**.
   This first parameter will be the result of the previous resolver in the GraphQL resolution chain.
-  Here this will be the User returned by the RootQuery.user field.
+  Here this will be the User returned by the **RootQuery.user** field.
-  Checkout this to learn more about [GraphQL execution model](http://graphql.org/learn/execution/#root-fields-resolvers)
+  Checkout this link to learn more about [GraphQL execution model](http://graphql.org/learn/execution/#root-fields-resolvers)

 Okay, there we are, now retry the previous query !